desmos-labs/desmos/x/subspaces/spec/04-messages.md

 ```

 The message is expected to fail if:
-* the subspace does not exist;
+* The subspace does not exist;
-* the user group does not exist;
+* The user group does not exist;
-* the signer has no permission to manage user groups;
+* The signer has no permission to manage user groups;
-* the updated group is invalid.
+* The updated group is invalid.

 ## Msg/MoveUserGroup
 A user group can be moved to another section group using the `MsgMoveUserGroup`.